gia-urjc/bicimad-history-analicer/README.md

 ]
 `<br/>
 these files must be in the folder project: data/routesInfo/Madrid and another configuration file with the information of the system stations is necessary.
 This configuration file contains the id, capacity and position{latitude and longtude} of the stations of the Byke sharing system. <br/>

+#### Madrid users configuration

+In this type of users configuration, the app create a file with the users that fulfill the  date condition.

+In this section, the format date is very important, because the historical data file contains this specific typy od date-time:
+`
+“<YYYY-MM-DDThh:mm:ss.000+TZD>”
+`
+To run this section in command line, You need to install Python, and when you have this, run this command:

+`
+python main.py data/stationsinfo/Madrid/stations.json data/routesInfo/Madrid "dateInit" "dateEnd"
+`

+On the menu, you select the option 1.

+#### Second configuration option(user type 3 of historical data of Bicimad(Madrid); usertruck)

+this option include in the fileUserConfiguration the special users.
+This special users are the redistribution employer of the real system that they move the bikes between stations of the city of Madrid.
+On the menu, you select the option 6.

+#### London users configuration

+In this type of users configuration, the app create a file with the users that fulfill the  date condition.

+In this section, the format date is very important, because the historical data file contains this specific typy od date-time:
+`
+“<DD/MM/YYYY hh:mm>”
+`
+To run this section in command line, You need to install Python, and when you have this, run this command:

+`
+python main.py data/stationsinfo/London/stations.json data/routesInfo/London "dateInit" "dateEnd"
+`

+On the menu, you select the option 2.

+#### New York users configuration

+In this type of users configuration, the app create a file with the users that fulfill the  date condition.

+In this section, the format date is very important, because the historical data file contains this specific typy od date-time:
+`
+“<YYYY-MM-DD hh:mm:ss.mmmm>”
+`
+To run this section in command line, You need to install Python, and when you have this, run this command:

+`
+python main.py data/stationsinfo/NY/stations.json data/routesInfo/NY "dateInit" "dateEnd"
+`

+On the menu, you select the option 3.

+### Stations Configuration
+### Demand Matrix from historical data of BiciMad